circlefin/malachite/specs/english/README.md

 #### Future rounds

-Messages from rounds `(h, r')` with `r' > r`: same height `h` but future round `r'`.

-#### Round skipping

-The consensus state machine requires receiving and processing messages from future rounds for enabling the _round skipping_ mechanism, defined as follows in the pseudocode:
+The consensus state machine requires receiving and processing messages from future rounds `(h, r')` with `r' > r` for enabling the _round skipping_ mechanism.
+This mechanism is defined in the pseudocode as follows:

 ```
 55: upon f + 1 ⟨∗, hp, round, ∗, ∗⟩ with round > roundp do
 56:   StartRound(round)
 ```

+The definition is ambiguous and the event triggering round skipping can be interpreted in two main ways:

+1. Messages of any type and round `r' > r` are received so that the `f + 1` threshold is reached.
+2. Messages of a given type and round `r' > r` are received so that the `f + 1` threshold is reached.

+Since proposal messages for a round have a single sender, the round's proposer, in both interpretations the vote messages are the ones that really count towards the `f + 1` threshold.
+The question then is whether we count the senders of `PREVOTE` and `PRECOMMIT` messages separately (i.e., one set per vote type) or together.

+According to the vote keeper [spec in Quint][quint-votekeeper], the first interpretation has been adopted.
-The current interpretation of this rule is that messages from a round `r' > r` are received from `f + 1` voting-power equivalent distinct senders.
+Namely, the senders of both `PREVOTE` and `PRECOMMIT` messages of a round `r' > r` are counted together towards the `f + 1` threshold.
-This means, that at least `1` correct process is at round `r'`.

-While this threshold does not need to be adopted (it can be configurable), messages from a future round should initially have their unique senders counted.
-Once the round skip threshold of processes is reached, the corresponding event should be produced.

 #### Limits